 13. Relish Mussels With Norman Cream

-It was in Trouville-sur-Mer at this legendary brasserie Les Vapeurs that I first tasted mussels with Norman cream.
-When in Normandy it seemed essential to savour this Norman cream for which the area is renowned.
+It was in Trouville-sur-Mer at the legendary brasserie Les Vapeurs that I first tasted mussels with Norman cream.
+When in Normandy it is essential to savour Norman cream for which the Normandy region is renowned.

 Luckily I already knew how to tackle a steaming pot of mussels!
 This pot with its sauce of Norman cream was exquisite.